ziglang/zig.vim/README.md

 ## Configuration

-To enable automatic formatting on save, add the following configuration to your
-vimrc:
+This plugin enables automatic code formatting on save by default using `zig fmt`.
+To disable it, you can use this configuration in vimrc:

 ```
-let g:zig_fmt_autosave = 1
+let g:zig_fmt_autosave = 0
 ```